prosyslab/DAFL-artifact/README.md

 If run on a single machine capable of running 40 fuzzing sessions in parallel, this experiment takes 246 days of fuzzing time.
 Thus, we provide a scaled-down version of the experiment that can be run in a reasonable amount of time.
-Under the assumption of running the experiment on a machine that is capable to run 40 fuzzing sessions in parallel, each scaled-down version of the experiment can be run in 1~4 days.
+Under the assumption of running the experiment on a machine that is capable to run 40 fuzzing sessions in parallel, each scaled-down version of the experiment can be run in 2~8 days.

-This scaled down version comprises the following four targets:
+The scaled-down version excludes targets where all the fuzzers resulted in timeout.
-- swftophp-4.8-2018-11225
+Evaluating such targets are time-consuming, and the results are less comparable to each other.
-- swftophp-4.8-2019-12982
+Thus, we excluded 9 targets by commenting them out from the list `SCALED_FUZZ_TARGETS` in `scripts/benchmark.py`.

-- xmllint-2017-9048
+For the remaining targets, we run the experiment with a shorter time limit.
-- cjpeg-1.5.90-2018-14498
+This time limit is set based on the previous observation of the TTE required for each target.

-These targets are chosen because they clearly demonstrate the effectiveness of DAFL, while other fuzzers have hard time reproducing them.
+Refer to the lists `under*` in `scripts/benchmark.py` for the time limit set for each target.

 The iterations in the scaled-down version of the experiment are also reduced to 10.
 Furthermore, for the experiment in Table 2, we only run the experiment where ASAN options are enabled,